-I possess an Associates of Arts degree in Mathematics and Computer Science from Santa Ana College.
-I'm looking forward to obtaining Bachelors degrees for both subjects at the moment.
-Throughout my education I found myself tutoring classmates and other students in mathematics.
-The ability to help others achieve their goals or give a helping hand to someone that is struggling will always make my day.
-As a result, I discovered that the best way for most students to learn is to teach to others.
-Thus, my tutoring style is to first teach the student how to solve a problem then have the student try to see themselves in a scenario where the student is teaching someone else on how to do a math problem.
-Additionally, I encourage students to visualize the problem.
-This way they can have a better understanding on why, for example, "xyz" method is used to solve the problem.
-It is essential for students to understand instead of memorize things and that is why I apply this to my tutoring style.
-In my free time, I love to go for long drives, hangout with friends, and traveling.
+I am a very relaxed and easy going tutor who will minimize pressure to the student.
+I am currently attending Cal State Long Beach where I study Computer Engineering and have been tutoring for over 12 years.
+The ability to assist others to achieve their goals and/or give a helping hand to someone that is struggling will always make my day.
+My motto is: "If you can teach it, you really truly know it."
+I discovered that the best way for most students to learn is to teach others.
+Thus, my tutoring style is to first teach the student how to solve a problem.
+Then, have the student try to explain to me how to do the problem step by step and why they use certain steps.
+Additionally, I encourage students to visualize or draw a picture of the problem if possible.
+Consequently, they can have a better understanding on why a specific method is used to proceed.
+It is essential for students to understand instead of memorizing things and that is why I apply this to my tutoring style.
+If needed, I can also adapt my teaching style that best fits the student.

 What is your teaching philosophy?

 Patience is key.
 Not every student learns in the same way.
 I believe the most effective way to teach is to observe the student's style of learning.
 Then, apply that to teaching the student.
 This facilitates the teaching session for both the tutor and the student.

 What might you do in a typical first session with a student?

 First, I will ask the student what type of problems they need help with.
 Then I will ask them how do they initially think they should approach to solve the problem.
 After that, I will point out what is wrong with their approach, reveal the correct way to solve the problem, and have the student work on the problem again with the new strategy that have learned.